graphql/graphql-spec/spec/Section 3 -- Type System.md

 type system claims a union will be returned, one of the possible types will be returned.

-A `Tagged Type` defines a list of possible fields; whenever the type system references a tagged type, exactly one of the possible fields must be present and all others must be omitted.
+A `Tagged Type` defines a list of possible members; whenever the type system references a tagged type, exactly one of the possible members must be present and all others must be omitted.

 Finally, oftentimes it is useful to provide complex structs as inputs to